l-legren/Archive-Player/README.md

 As already mentiones the application is completely responsive so it can be used from a small screen or a mobile phone.

-I wrote unit tests to check the behaviour of the UI when firing events and asynchronous code.
+I wrote unit tests to check the behaviour of the UI when firing events and handling asynchronous code.
 I chose to write the tests with the React Testing Library running on Jest.

 ## Technologies I used